Ethnocentrism is the belief that your culture is natural and correct while other people’s cultures are incorrect, unnatural, or inferior.

 “…the view of things in which one’s own group is the center of everything, and all others are scaled and rated with reference to it” (Sumner, 1906)

-A person who is ethnocentric will shun and look down upon other cultures and the ways they do things.
-They will have a narrow-minded outlook that fails to see things from other people’s perspectives.
+A person who is ethnocentric will shun and look down upon other cultures and the ways they do things (also known as ‘cultural bias‘).
+They will have a narrow-minded outlook that fails to see things from other people’s perspectives (often manifesting itself as cultural blindness).

 Ethnocentrism can be a contributing factor to prejudice, racism, and xenophobia.
 In all these instances, you’re considering yourself and your culture to be the best compared to all others.
 Ethnocentric people think the ways they do things is the way things should be done, and every other culture’s way of doing things is unsavory or undesirable.